realworldocaml/book/en/variants.md

 In this example, the cases of the variant are simple tags with no associated data.
 This is substantively the same as the enumerations found in languages like C and Java.
 But as we'll see, variants can do considerably more than represent a simple enumeration.
-Indeed, an enumeration isn't enough to effectively describe the full set of colors that a modern terminal can display.
+As it happens, an enumeration isn't enough to effectively describe the full set of colors that a modern terminal can display.
 Many terminals, including the venerable `xterm`, support 256 different colors, broken up into the following groups.